zsparal/api-documentation/source/reference/v2/payments-api/update-payment.rst

 Parameters
 ----------
 For a more in-depth explanation of each parameter, see the :doc:`create-payment`.
-There are also payment method specific parameters available, see :ref:`below <payment-method-specific-parameters-update>`.
+There are also payment method-specific parameters available, see :ref:`below <payment-method-specific-parameters-update>`.

 .. parameter:: description
    :type: string